 The Texas eminent domain lawyers at Dawson and Sodd are dedicated to protecting the rights of Texas landowners who face losing their property to a governmental entity through eminent domain.
 Many property owners in Texas are unfamiliar with the laws and procedures surrounding the condemnation process.
 They may not be aware of their rights in these circumstances.
 We strive to make the details as clear as possible for our clients, explaining the steps in the Texas condemnation process and answering any questions they might have.

 One of our clients’ biggest concerns is that they get a fair deal and just compensation for their property.
+They want to know if they can refuse the government’s first offer and what their options are for fighting the eminent domain action.

 The Constitutions of the United States and the State of Texas both give the government powers of eminent domain to obtain private property for public use.
 It also grants property owners certain rights that protect them from having their property seized without due process and fair compensation.

-You Can Refuse the First Offer
+You Can Refuse the Government’s First Offer

 The condemnation process in Texas often begins when a governmental entity with condemnation power determines that it needs your property to complete a public use project, such as a construction of a new road or installation of a new water line.
 The entity will sometimes perform a real estate appraisal to determine the value of your land and then make you a purported “bona fide” offer based on this appraisal.